h2oai/sparkling-water/doc/tutorials/run_sparkling_water.rst

 Running Sparkling Water
 -----------------------

 In order to run Sparkling Water, the environment must contain the property ``SPARK_HOME`` that points to the Spark distribution.

 H2O on Spark can be started in the Spark Shell or in the Spark application as:

 .. code:: bash

     ./bin/sparkling-shell

-Sparkling Water ( H2O on Spark) can be initiated using the following call:
+Sparkling Water (H2O on Spark) can be initiated using the following call:

 .. code:: scala

     val hc = H2OContext.getOrCreate(spark)

 The semantic of the call depends on the configured Sparkling Water backend.
-For more information about the backends, please see `Sparkling Water Backends <backends.rst>`__.
+For more information about the backends, please see :ref:`backend`.

 In internal backend mode, the call will: